Select Language

 Deciding whether a pupil has an ALN will be based on assessment of progress over time, from a range of sources.
 Where pupils have an identified disability, for the purposes of the Equality Act, assessment evidence will relate to whether that disability prevents or hinders the pupil from accessing any aspect of the school curriculum.
 Our ALNCo plays a key role in developing a shared understanding of progress for individual pupils, including expectations around what progression may look like and the pace at which a student may progress.

-Strategic Oversight of Additional Learning Needs (designated Leadership Team member)
+Strategic Oversight of Inclusion (designated Leadership Team member)

 Mr Toghill (Assistant Head) j.toghill@sjb.rctcbc.cymru